lucas-sellari/vue-music/README.md

 # vue-music

-Job test for Olery B.V.It contains a simple pagination system and the env.js file is available for testing.
+Job test for Olery B.V.
+It contains a simple pagination system and the env.js file is available for testing.

 ## Project setup
 ```